-These include all the terms of Eq.
-(16.3) and the duration of motion.
+These include all the terms of equation (3) and the duration of motion.
 The simulations will apply to the random horizontal component of the shear phase of ground motion.

-1. The source parameters [E (Mo, f)]
+i.
+The source parameters [E (Mo, f)]

 The earthquake source spectrum E (Mo, f) for the horizontal component of ground motion is given by the following: